MileHacker Logo

 Public Transportation in Moscow

-The Moscow Metro is one of the most efficient, extensive, and beautiful the tube systems on the planet.
-It acts as the main mode of transport for locals and tourists.
+The Moscow Metro is considered one of the most efficient, extensive, and beautiful the tube systems in the world.
+It acts as the principal means of transport for residents and tourists.
 With over 250 stations, it provides great connectivity and runs deep underground, protecting you from surface traffic.

-Buses, trolleybuses (being phased out for electric buses), and trams supplement the metro, covering areas not directly served by the underground network.
+Buses, trolleybuses (being phased out for electric buses), and trams supplement the subway, covering areas not directly served by the underground network.
 These options have extensive coverage above ground.

 Maps and Navigation